TRiSM for Agentic AI: A Review of Trust, Risk, and Security Management in LLM-based Agentic Multi-Agent Systems: TRiSM Evaluation of Agentic AI Systems

-Agentic AI systems demand a comprehensive evaluation across multiple dimensions beyond traditional accuracy.
-We outline five key categories of metrics: \textit{trustworthiness}, \textit{explainability}, \textit{user-centered performance}, \textit{coordination}, and \textit{composite scores}, each capturing a distinct aspect of an AMAS performance and its real-world implications.
-Below, we discuss these metrics and summarize in Table \ref{tab:metrics}.
+Accuracy alone is insufficient for Agentic AI, where failures often arise from coordination breakdowns, unsafe tool use, or misaligned autonomy rather than incorrect predictions.
+We organize evaluation into five dimensions: \textit{trustworthiness}, \textit{explainability}, \textit{user-centered performance}, \textit{coordination}, and \textit{composite reporting}, each capturing a distinct facet of real-world performance and impact.
+We summarize these dimensions in Table~\ref{tab:metrics}.

-\textbf{Trustworthiness.} This criteria evaluates the reliability, safety, and ethical alignment of the AI agent.
-A trustworthy agent consistently produces correct and unbiased results, adheres to safety constraints, and avoids harmful or unpredictable behavior.
-Metrics for trustworthiness include success rates on tasks under varying conditions (measuring robustness), violation rates of safety or ethical guidelines (which should be minimal), and calibration of the agent’s confidence (how well the agent’s self-reported confidence aligns with actual accuracy) \cite{liu2023gevalnlgevaluationusing}.
-Some approaches combine such factors into an overall trust score.
-We can define a \textit{trustworthiness score} $T$ for an Agentic AI system as :

-where $C$ is the agent’s credibility (accuracy and correctness of its outputs), $R$ is reliability (consistency of performance over time), $I$ is the level of user alignment or rapport (analogous to ``intimacy'' in trust modeling), and $S$ is self-orientation (the degree to which the agent pursues its own goals over the user's goals).
-A higher $T$ indicates an agent that is accurate, consistent, user-aligned, and not self-serving, which corresponds to greater trustworthiness.
-In practice, achieving high trustworthiness means the agent behaves predictably and transparently in accordance with ethical AI principles (such as fairness and accountability).

-\textbf{Explainability.} Explainability metrics assess how well the agent's decisions can be understood and traced by humans \cite{munoz2024explainability}.
-These metrics focus on the clarity and completeness of the rationale the agent provides for its actions.
-For instance, one can measure the \textit{explanation coverage} (the percentage of decisions or outputs that come with an adequate explanation) and the \textit{fidelity} of explanations (how accurately the explanation reflects the true reasoning or model logic).

-Consistency of explanations for similar scenarios is another important metric: the agent should explain comparable decisions in a similar way, indicating a stable reasoning process.
-Quantitatively, methods like OpenXAI \cite{agarwal2024openxaitransparentevaluationmodel} provide a suite of metrics to evaluate explanation quality across dimensions such as faithfulness, stability, and fairness of explanations.
-High explainability builds user trust, as users can follow \textit{why} the agent made a decision, and it aids debugging by revealing the agent's internal decision process.
-In regulated domains (e.g., healthcare or finance), explainability is often essential for compliance and user acceptance.

-\textbf{User-Centered Performance.} User-centered metrics capture how effectively the AI agent interacts with and satisfies the end-user's needs.
-These criteria emphasize the user's experience and outcomes \cite{rodden2010measuring}.
-Key metrics include \textit{user satisfaction ratings}, typically collected via surveys or feedback after interaction, which reflect whether the user’s goals were met and how comfortable they felt with the Agentic AI system behavior.